SakethSadu/movie-gold-v1-frontend/README.md

-This is a React App, where User can see the movies available in MongoDB database, and based on their id - they can give and view the reviews.
+This is a React App, where User can see the movies available in MongoDB database, and watch their trailers based on their id - users can give and view the reviews.